Lexis - Carpal Ligament Injury

 Conclusions:

-The Wimba orthosis was not only an effective form of wrist stabilization but also
+The WIMBA orthosis was not only an effective form of wrist stabilization but also

 allowed Lexis to return to normal activity more quickly and in a more controlled

 manner.
 With the orthosis, the wrist was protected from excessive strain, and pathological lateral movement was avoided, contributing to faster healing of the damaged ligament.
 Lexis’ owner also did not have to change the bandages stiffening the wrist daily, which could have been stressful for the animal.
-Wimba's orthosis proved to be an effective tool in Lexis' rehabilitation process and allowed him to recover fully.
+WIMBA's orthosis proved to be an effective tool in Lexis' rehabilitation process and allowed him to recover fully.